Parler is offline, but violent posts scraped by hackers will haunt users

 But in the days leading up to and following the Jan.
 6 attack on the Capitol by a pro-Trump mob, Parler was filled with posts supporting rioters and calling for future attacks.

-“Sleep well tonight patriots. … You are going to love how this movie ends,” wrote “StormIsUponUs,” a QAnon-espousing account with more than 450,000 followers on Parler. “‘Nothing can stop what’s coming’ wasn’t just a catch-phrase.”
+“Sleep well tonight patriots. … You are going to love how this movie ends,” wrote StormIsUponUs, a QAnon-espousing account with more than 450,000 followers on Parler. “‘Nothing can stop what’s coming’ wasn’t just a catch-phrase.”

-The Washington Post has not yet been able to independently verify the archive of scraped Parler posts, although Internet sleuths have said they’ve started using the information. @donk_enby, who has posted she’s working on the archive and who The Post hasn’t been able to identify, didn’t respond to a request for comment.
+The Post has not been able to independently verify the archive of scraped Parler posts, although Internet sleuths have said they’ve started using the information.
+A Twitter user who posts under the handle @donk_enby, who has posted that she’s working on the archive and whom The Post hasn’t been able to identify, didn’t respond to a request for comment.
 The Archive Team, which was documenting the effort, and Internet Archive, which is supposed to host the scraped data, did not respond to requests for comment.

-Parler surged in popularity over the last eight months, riding the backlash against big tech companies pushed by President Trump and conservative politicians and pundits.
+Parler surged in popularity over the past eight months, riding the backlash against big tech companies pushed by President Trump and conservative politicians and pundits.

-The company was launched by an investment from billionaire Republican mega donor Rebekah Mercer, who with her father has helped bankroll Trump, the far-right site Breitbart News and Cambridge Analytica.
-Parler was founded in Henderson, Nev. in 2018 as a free-speech alternative to mainstream social media sites, promising fewer rules.
+The company was launched by an investment from billionaire Republican mega-donor Rebekah Mercer, who with her father has helped bankroll Trump, the far-right site Breitbart News and Cambridge Analytica.
+Parler was founded in Henderson, Nev., in 2018 as a free-speech alternative to mainstream social media sites, promising fewer rules.

 In May, Twitter for the first time flagged Trump’s account with a fact check label.
-Facebook said shortly after it would also begin labeling his posts, and Trump lashed out at the social media companies for censoring him.
+Facebook said shortly after that it would also begin labeling his posts, and Trump lashed out at the social media companies for censoring him.

 Prominent Republicans in response called on people to abandon Twitter and join Parler.